Types of Medicare Advantage Plans

-Medicare Advantage plan types can be hard to understand since select plans are available in certain areas.
-Medicare coverage goes into four main parts.
+There are different Medicare Advantage plan types that can be hard to understand since select plans are available in certain areas.
+Below, we’ll discuss the 4 types of Medicare Advantage plans.

-To be eligible for MA enrollment, you must enroll in Parts A and B and be current on Part B premium payments.
+To be eligible for Advantage enrollment, you must enroll in Parts A and B and be current on Part B premium payments.

 Beneficiaries with End-Stage Renal Disease (ESRD), won’t qualify for Advantage plans